muellerberndt/mini-agi/README.md

 ### Enabling the critic

-The critic is an experimental feature that may improve accuracy of the agent at the cost of additional API requests.
+The critic may improve accuracy of the agent at the cost of additional API requests.
 To activate it set `ENABLE_CRITIC` to `true` in your env.

 ### Advanced usage